SystemFw/blog/content/staging/paxos-failures.md

 We have client processes interacting with our WOR, which is in turn implemented by a set of processes.
 Paxos divides these processes into _proposers_ (writers), _acceptors_ (storage servers), and _learners_ (readers), although these roles don't have to be disjoint.
-We are focusing on `write` here, so we'll only talk about writers and storage servers.
-TODO: rephrase if initial remark `write` focus goes away.
+We will focus primarily on `write`, which is the core of the algorithm, so we'll only talk about writers and storage servers.

 How many instances of each of these processes should we have?
 Paxos mandates lower bounds based on the number `f` of failures we want to